cue-lang/cue/doc/ref/spec.md

 String literals may only be valid UTF-8.
 Byte sequences may contain any sequence of bytes.

-Several backslash escapes allow arbitrary values to be encoded as ASCII text in interpreted strings.
+Several escape sequences allow arbitrary values to be encoded as ASCII text.
+An escape sequence starts with an _escape delimiter_, which is `\` by default.
+The escape delimiter may be altered to be `\` plus a fixed number of hash symbols `#` by padding the start and end of a string or byte sequence literal with this number of hash symbols.

-There are four ways to represent the integer value as a numeric constant: `\x` followed by exactly two hexadecimal digits; \u followed by exactly four hexadecimal digits; `\U` followed by exactly eight hexadecimal digits, and a plain backslash `\` followed by exactly three octal digits.
+There are four ways to represent the integer value as a numeric constant: `\x` followed by exactly two hexadecimal digits; `\u` followed by exactly four hexadecimal digits; `\U` followed by exactly eight hexadecimal digits, and a plain backslash `\` followed by exactly three octal digits.
 In each case the value of the literal is the value represented by the